manoharan-lab/holopy/docs/source/users/firststeps.rst

 ------------------------------

 Let's say you have a digital hologram stored in the file ``image0001.tif``.
-Holopy can import many different image formats, including TIFF files, numpy data format files, and any image format that can be handled by the Python Imaging Library.
-But it's always good to load your images in Holopy and view them to see if they are imported correctly.
+HoloPy can import many different image formats, including TIFF files, numpy data format files, and any image format that can be handled by the Python Imaging Library.
+But it's always good to load your images in HoloPy and view them to see if they are imported correctly.
 You can do this as follows ::

    import holopy as hp